 dd

-Convert and copy a file, write disk headers, boot records, create a boot floppy. dd can makes an exact clone of an (unmounted) disk, this will include all blank space so the output destination must be at least as large as the input.
+Data Duplicator, convert and copy a file, write disk headers, boot records, create a boot floppy. dd can make an exact clone of an (unmounted) disk, this will include all blank space so the output destination must be at least as large as the input.

 Syntax